Generations of Love: Critical reception

-Bill Coleman from Billboard wrote that "if the vocals sound familiar, they should—since track is actually the latest from former pop darling Boy George.
+Bill Coleman from Billboard magazine wrote, "If the vocals sound familiar, they should—since track is actually the latest from former pop darling Boy George.
 Brilliantly conceived deep house jam has already set U.K. dancefloors on fire.
 Similar results can be expected here."
-The magazine's Larry Flick felt that "this is arguably among the true, timeless gems of the singer's career, with its politically relevant and emotionally charged lyrics—not to mention its fist-waving performance."
-Jim Farber from Entertainment Weekly noted that "simultaneously fey and determined, he conveys a tender reassurance and an emphatic strength.
+The magazine's Larry Flick added, "This is arguably among the true, timeless gems of the singer's career, with its politically relevant and emotionally charged lyrics—not to mention its fist-waving performance."
+Jim Farber from Entertainment Weekly remarked, "Simultaneously fey and determined, he conveys a tender reassurance and an emphatic strength.
 Just as emotionally nuanced are the synthesized bass lines that dominate the record."
-He added that "they create a hypnotic groove, reminiscent of the extended soul tracks pioneered by Isaac Hayes and Curtis Mayfield in the early ’70s."
-Irish newspaper Evening Herald stated that George is "in splendid voice".
-Dave Sholin from the Gavin Report wrote that "addressing human injustice with a message of hope and love, Boy George rejuvenates his career thanks to a beautiful melody and a superb singing performance."

-A reviewer from Pakistan's The Herald said that "good old Boy George is back with a new posse and (thankfully) minus the gender-bender hype.
+He also noted that they create "a hypnotic groove, reminiscent of the extended soul tracks pioneered by Isaac Hayes and Curtis Mayfield in the early '70s."
+Irish Evening Herald stated that George is "in splendid voice".
+Dave Sholin from the Gavin Report wrote, "Addressing human injustice with a message of hope and love, Boy George rejuvenates his career thanks to a beautiful melody and a superb singing performance."
+Pakistan's The Herald said that "good old Boy George is back with a new posse and (thankfully) minus the gender-bender hype.
 Tuneful, energetic with lots going on in the background and up front."

-Andrew Smith from Melody Maker named it Single of the Week, declaring it as "a brooding, deep blue masterpiece of a song.
+Andrew Smith from Melody Maker named it Single of the Week and "a brooding, deep blue masterpiece of a song.
 In feel it's like a mantra; mesmeric and generous, built on shuffling rhythms and repetitious, funky, dubbed-out bass. [...]
-From the opening marimba flurries to the poignant, percussive fade at the end, "Generations" is a force that's impossible to resist."
+From the opening marimba flurries to the poignant, percussive fade at the end, 'Generations' is a force that's impossible to resist."
+In his album-review, he praised the song as "gorgeously melancholic".
 David Giles from Music Week felt the 1990-version is "reflecting the gentler "vibes" on the dancefloor at present and hinting at the impending reggae influence this summer."
-Another editor, James Hamilton, described the 1991 remix as a "flamenco/ragga rap" fusion.
-Upon the release of the 1996 remix, Brad Beatnik gave it four out of five, adding, "Nice, very nice."
+The magazine's James Hamilton described the 1991 remix as a "flamenco/ragga rap" fusion, naming it Pick of the Week in the category of Dance.
+Upon the release of the 1996 remix, Brad Beatnik gave it a score of four out of five, adding, "Nice, very nice."
+Barbara Ellen from NME also named it Single of the Week, writing, "Everything is here, from the mad raving of that queen of freaks MC Kinky, to a Balearic buzz that echoes The Gypsy Kings to an eerie evocation of Indian spirituality.
+Best of all, 'Generations of Love' positively oozes joie de vivre, mocking the listener's complacency with its air of celebration.
+This will definitely be a massive hit in the clubs but as far as the chart proper is concerned it's up to you.
+Go on, buy this record, do the right thing for once in your lives."
+Another editor, Betty Page, complimented it as "full, smooth and richly satisfying".
 Phil Cheeseman from Record Mirror found that the song "set the pace for a series of mellow, house-inspired grooves that are just as likely to work in your living room as the club environments they were designed for."
-Caroline Sullivan from Smash Hits declared it as a "glossy, understated dance tune".
+Caroline Sullivan from Smash Hits described it as a "glossy, understated dance tune".